lsst-sqre/squash-deployment/README.md

 If you are not familiar with microservices or Kubernetes concepts, we recommend this [tutorial](https://classroom.udacity.com/courses/ud615) from Kelsey Hightower.

 NOTE: some of the steps below will require your AWS credentials and access to the TLS certificates provided by SQuaRE.
-We use AWS Route 53 for the DNS and backu up the SQuaSG DB to AWS S3.
+We use AWS Route 53 for the DNS and make backups of the SQuaSH DB to AWS S3.

 ### Requirements